Fostering teenagers could be the most rewarding thing you ever do.

 For people considering fostering teenagers, it is important to try to understand the young person’s background, the challenges that they may be experiencing and the impact that may have on their behaviour.
 They may have issues with trust and may ‘act out’ as a way of hiding fear or insecurity.
 As a foster carer being supportive is key, helping the young person to understand and manage their feelings, build their self-esteem and gain their trust.

-We understand that the idea of taking a teenager into your home may be daunting and it won’t always be easy (parenting any teenager has its challenges!), but you are not alone when you are fostering with TACT.
+We understand that the idea of taking a teenager into your home may be daunting (parenting any teenager has its challenges!), but you are not alone when you are fostering with TACT.
 Our role is to support you to be the best carer that you can be for the children and young people in your care.

 From your first contact with us and throughout the application and assessment process, our team are on hand to offer honest advice and support.
 Once you are approved, we will work with you to make the best possible placement for you and your family.
 You will receive 24/7 support from your Supervising Social Worker and your local TACT team.
 You will also have access to extensive training to help you learn and develop your skills throughout your fostering career.

-Like all children in foster care, regardless of their age, teenagers are in need of a safe, secure home and carers who can see their potential and help the help them to achieve it.
+Like all children in foster care, regardless of their age, teenagers are in need of a safe, secure home and carers who can see their potential and help them to achieve it.